douglasramos/coding-interview-questions/python/python-tips.md

-append()	# Adds an element at the end of the list clear()	    # Removes all the elements from the list copy()	    # Returns a copy of the list count()	    # Returns the number of elements with the specified value extend()	# Add the elements of a list (or any iterable), to the end of the current list index()	    # Returns the index of the first element with the specified value insert()	# Adds an element at the specified position pop()	    # Removes and returns the element at the specified position.
-Withou arguments removes the last one [-1]       # get the last value remove()	# Removes the first item with the specified value.
+append()	# Adds an element at the end of the list clear()	    # Removes all the elements from the list copy()	    # Returns a copy of the list lst[:]      # Returns a copy of the list count()	    # Returns the number of elements with the specified value extend()	# Add the elements of a list (or any iterable), to the end of the current list index()	    # Returns the index of the first element with the specified value insert()	# Adds an element at the specified position pop()	    # Removes and returns the element at the specified position.
+Without arguments removes the last one [-1]        # get the last value remove()	# Removes the first item with the specified value.
 Return None reverse()	# Reverses the order of the list.
 Retuns None sort()	    # Sorts the list.
 Returns None

-# Examples:

 # sort the list by length of values:
 def myFunc(e):